PAGSAdmin/PIF-PUF/README.md

 - Acquisition interest?
 Provisional patent #63/845,773 ready for collab.

 ## About
-Open-source adaptive narrative filter for X posts.
+Open-source narrative filter framework for X posts.

+Built in collaboration with Grok over 2025 — a thoughtful exercise between my lived experience and AI's broad knowledge.

 ## Releases
 No releases published